vicwomg/pikaraoke/README.md

 These are my preferred ways to do it, but they might require either a USB keyboard or a computer with an SD Card reader.

 - _USB Keyboard_: plug in a USB keyboard to the pi.
 After it boots up, log in and run "sudo raspi-config" and configure wifi through the Network Options section.
 If the desktop UI is installed, you can also run "startx" and configure wifi from the Raspbian GUI.
 You can also manually edit /etc/wpa_supplicant/wpa_supplicant.conf as desribed below.
-- _SD Card Reader_: Remove the pi's SD card and open it on a computer with an SD card reader.
+- _SD Card Reader_: Remove the pi's SD card and open it on another computer with an SD card reader.
 It should mount as a disk drive.
 On the BOOT partition, add a plaintext file named "wpa_supplicant.conf" and put the following in it:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev